Facebook is one of the most important digital marketing platforms in the world. Don’t believe us? Here are some important numbers:

 Once you’ve designed the perfect lead magnet, it’s time to set up the ads and let Facebook advertising do its magic.

 Not so fast.
-Social media advertising is very easy to use, but there are some ‘secrets’ to optimizing these promos and increasing the conversion rates.
+Social media advertising is very easy to use, but there are some ‘secrets’ to optimising these promos and increasing the conversion rates.
 Here are some of our recommendations for designing the perfect ads for lead generation.

 Create custom audiences